 Mousehole | Fish Recipe Stargazy Pie | Newlyn Fishing | Rock | Padstow Obby Oss

-A spectacular and dazzling display of illuminations from dancing reindeer to Santa Claus, to christmas pudding complete with sprigs of holly.
+A spectacular and dazzling display of illuminations from dancing reindeer to Santa Claus, to a christmas pudding complete with sprigs of holly.
 A church with music playing.
 A cross with two angels.
 A huge lit happy Xmas, switching to happy New Year every few seconds.
 A dolphin spouting water.
 A multi coloured serpent bobbing in the water.
 A cracker, a pudding, a church with choral music broadcast via speakers- not forgetting the multi coloured lights festooned along the harbour walls.
 Please give generously to the charity.
 There is even a star gazy pie in lights, a dish unique to Mousehole, prepared in the Ship Inn, ate on 23rd December- Tom Bawcock's Eve.
-On New Years Eve families often make it an early evening visit with the children, then having delicious fish and chips as they watch the spectacle unfold.
+On New Years Eve families often make it an early evening visit with the children, having a meal of delicious fish and chips as they watch the spectacle unfold.

 Star Gazy Pie Fish Recipe.
 For those of you keen to make your own.

 Ingredients: Pasty, 5 or 6 Cornish pilchards, 2 or 3 boiled eggs (sliced).
 Seasoning.
 Parsley.

 Method: Prepare Pastry.
 Put fish whole, but cleaned in a pie dish.
 Add sliced eggs and seasoning.
 Lay pastry over, pushing pilchard's heads through.
 Cook in hot oven until golden brown.
 Place sprig of parsley in each fishes mouth.
 Serve piping hot.